alexengrig/socment/README.md

-# Socment
+# Socoment

-Socment (social comment) is a project to work with social networks comments.
+Socoment (social comment) is a project to work with comments on social networks.